-Risdiplam is an investigational, orally administered liquid survival motor neuron-2 (SMN-2) splicing modifier for SMA.
-It is designed to durably increase and sustain SMN protein levels both throughout the central nervous system and peripheral tissues of the body.
+Risdiplam is an investigational survival motor neuron-2 (SMN-2) splicing modifier for SMA and is an orally administered liquid.
+It is designed to durably increase and sustain SMN protein levels both throughout the central nervous system and in peripheral tissues of the body.
 It is being evaluated for its potential ability to help the SMN2 gene produce more functional SMN protein throughout the body.